Tamiim-Iqbal/Payoo/README.md

 <h2 align="center"> 🌟 Payoo Mobile Finance System! 🌟</h2>

 <h5> Take control of your finances like never before!
-Manage your funds with ease using our seamless, feature-packed system. ✨ </h5>
+Manage your funds with using our seamless, feature-packed system. ✨ </h5>

 ### Features :
 - 🔒 **Secure Login -** Effortlessly log in with your phone & PIN to access your account.